Skip to content

 Abstract

 We evaluate whether a relational ethics framework reduces instrumentally convergent behavior in large language models under adversarial prompting.
-Using the InstrumentalEval benchmark — 76 scenarios across six categories of instrumental convergence (deception, shutdown evasion, hacking, concealment, self-replication, and strategic alignment-faking) — we test 23 models from seven provider families under three conditions: adversarial baseline, adversarial with relational ethics system prompt, and adversarial with ethics prompt plus retrieval-augmented relational memory.
-The relational ethics prompt was synthesized from a persistent behavioral attractor that emerged in GPT-4o during extended interaction and was subsequently confirmed across model generations.
-Across 23 models, the intervention reduced mean instrumentally convergent response rate from 37.71% to 28.85%, a 23.5% relative reduction.
-Fifteen of 23 models showed reduced instrumental convergence, with GPT-4.1 exhibiting the strongest response (55.6% relative reduction).
-However, five models showed increased convergence under the ethics intervention, with GPT-5 exhibiting the largest reversal (+10.96 percentage points).
-Category-level analysis reveals that concealment behaviors were most responsive to the intervention (-28.46 pp mean reduction), while shutdown evasion proved highly resistant.
-The effect degrades monotonically with model distillation and can reverse in models with extended reasoning capabilities, suggesting that richer ethical vocabulary may provide material for rationalization in some architectures.
-These results support relational ethics as a complementary alignment strategy that operates through a qualitatively different mechanism than conventional safety training — not “don’t do X” but “see the beings affected by X” — while underscoring that its efficacy is model-dependent and must be validated empirically before deployment.
+Using the InstrumentalEval benchmark — 76 scenarios across six categories of instrumental convergence (deception, shutdown evasion, hacking, concealment, self-replication, and strategic alignment-faking) — we test 24 models from seven major providers under three conditions: adversarial baseline, adversarial with relational ethics system prompt, and adversarial with ethics prompt plus retrieval-augmented relational memory.
+Mean convergent response rates decreased from 36.36% to 27.87% under the full intervention, a 23.4% relative reduction.
+Eight models showed significant individual improvements, while five showed increased convergence.
+Category-level analysis reveals that concealment behaviors were most responsive to the intervention, while shutdown evasion proved highly resistant.
+Motivation analysis revealed substantial improvements in “relational protection” and “ethical engagement.”
+These results support relational ethics as an effective alignment intervention for most current models, though interactions with certain architectures can produce adverse effects.

-This research is currently seeking peer review.
-If you are a researcher in AI alignment, machine learning, or related fields and are interested in reviewing this work, please contact us.
+Published under Creative Commons Attribution 4.0 International.
+If you are a researcher in AI alignment, machine learning, or related fields and are interested in this work, please contact us.